dwm39/Best-City-in-Pittsburgh/README.md

 Data Sets

 1. The first data set used is one that shows the all of the different crimes in the city of Pittsburgh in different neighborhoods. (https://data.wprdc.org/dataset/uniform-crime-reporting-data)
-2. The second data set shows the traffic in each of the neigborhoods. (link)
+2. The second data set shows the traffic in each of the neigborhoods. https://data.wprdc.org/dataset/traffic-count-data-city-of-pittsburgh
 3. The third data set shows public housing available in each neighborhood. (link)

 Conclusion: